Breast Milk is Better Than Formula

 Breast milk is better because it is the natural form of everything a baby needs.
 For this reason alone, breast fed babies poop less, and when they do, it doesn’t smell as bad because less waste and fat is being processed by the kidneys and liver.

 According to Ms. Poston, formula can compare to breast milk, but at a ratio of 30:1, meaning that for every ounce of breast milk, a baby would need to ingest 30 ounces to obtain the same nutritional value.
-The problem with this, of course, would be that along with the nutritional value would be all the calories and matter contained in 30 ounces of formula.
+The problem with this, of course, would be that along with the nutritional value would be all the calories contained in 30 ounces of formula.

 Add in the dry cleaning bills from all the spit up and it’s just not worth it.